Okia Reserve, Otago Peninsula

 Hundreds of trees and shrubs have been planted each year to enhance hoiho nesting habitat and other areas of biodiversity value.
 Farmed for more than 100 years, the face of the Okia Flats is changing, with revegetation and natural regeneration combining to offer new opportunities for native species.
 Revegetation has been carried out at the northern end of Victory Beach, and on the Margaret Hazel and Mainland slopes adjacent to Taiaroa Bush.
 Pikao planting with associated coastal species was carried out mid-beach as part of the Dunedin City Council Dune Conservation programme.

-Other species found in the reserve include the New Zealand sea lion and New Zealand fur seal.
+Other Other species found in the reserve include little penguins, the New Zealand sea lion and New Zealand fur seal.
 In 2003/04, a southern elephant seal gave birth to a pup on Victory Beach.
 After an absence of decades, the New Zealand fern bird has made a return.

 This reserve is open to the public with a loop track of the northern area.
 Download the walk information which explains the highlights of this reserve.